Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To validate that visitors can request a reschedule for eligible visits directly from their Dashboard and see status updates.

+**Preconditions:**
+- Visitor user is authenticated
+- Visitor has at least one visit with status 'pending'
+- Dashboard with Current Visits tab is accessible
+- Reschedule request functionality is available
+- Personnel is assigned to the visit's place

 **Actions:**
 - Step 1: Sign in as a visitor user
 - Step 2: Navigate to Dashboard and view Current Visits